beneki/todo-manager/answers.md

 Answer:

-for instance for implementing AirLine tickets component I need (optional: if there is a figma Ui for it )to know after clicking on find your flight how component should react, after selecting start and end date other elements behaviour , knowing edge cases for date picking or adding people to the tickets knowing edge case for multiple destination ( how many destination can be selected by end user) , validating Inputs (which is kindda trivial but in case company has its own policy) and whcih endpoints should be called, how many times is allowed to be called.
+For instance for implementing AirLine tickets component I need (optional: if there is a figma Ui for it )to know after clicking on find your flight how component should react, after selecting start and end date other elements behaviour , knowing edge cases for date picking or adding people to the tickets knowing edge case for multiple destination ( how many destination can be selected by end user) , validating Inputs (which is kindda trivial but in case company has its own policy) and whcih endpoints should be called, how many times is allowed to be called.